New Forest Walks

 The next section is particularly pleasant taking you along the River Avon to Ibsley where the path passes through the Blashford Lakes which has a variety of wildlife to enjoy.

-The final section then follows the river into Christchurch where you finish at the priory.
+The final section then follows the river into Christchurch where you finish at Christchurch Harbour and Priory.

 For more information on this walk please click here

 |Beaulieu River||2 miles (4 km)||Enjoy a waterside walk along the Beaulieu River in this easy walk in the New Forest.
 The walk runs from the pretty village of Beaulieu to Buckler's Hard along the Solent Way.
 There are long woodland sections and a delightful end to the walk at the hamlet of Buckler's Hard.
 It's a special place with a number of pretty Georgian cottages running down to the river and marina.
 There's also a fascinating Maritime Museum where you can find out all about this 18th century shipbuilding village and the vessels built for Nelson's Navy. |